 Subtitling is used extensively by broadcasters, both for foreign-language subtitling and as an access service to help people with a disability access television programmes.
 The creation of subtitles has long used stand-alone file formats, including the well-known EBU Tech 3264 ('EBU STL') and many proprietary formats.

 EBU Timed Text (EBU-TT)

 For today's IT-centric world, EBU Tech 3264 is out-dated and limited in terms of functionality (e.g. the characters which are supported).
 At the same time new distribution platforms, such as subtitling for online applications, ask for an XML-based format.
 Added to that broadcasters are switching to fully file-based (e.g. MXF) operations.

 These are the three main reasons which have pushed the EBU group to develop an XML-based format for use in subtitling production and exchange, based on W3C's Timed Text Markup Language (TTML) v1.0.
-The new spec is called EBU-TT (EBU Tech 3350 - v1.0) .
-An XML Schema is available to help developers implement EBU-TT.
+The spec is called EBU-TT (EBU Tech 3350) .
+In June 2013, EBU-TT part 2 v0.9 was published.
+This specification provides a mapping from STL to EBU-TT.
+An XML Schema and example files are also available to help developers implement EBU-TT.